ujjawalgarg7/Loan-Application-Predictor/README.md

 ## Conclusion :

-Random Forest Classifier is giving the best accuracy with an accuracy score of 82% for the testing dataset.
+LogisticRegression is giving the best accuracy with an accuracy score of 85% for the testing dataset.
 And to get much better results ensemble learning techniques like Bagging and Boosting can also be used.